-Pell Grants are funded by the federal government and range from $564 to $6,095.
+Pell Grants are funded by the federal government.
 Check http://www.ed.gov for the latest information.

 Supplemental Education Opportunity Grant (SEOG)

-To be considered for a Cal Grant award, you must complete both of these requirements:
+To be considered for a Cal Grant award, you must complete both requirements:

 - You must complete either a Free Application for Federal Student Aid (FAFSA) with the Federal processor at www.fafsa.ed.gov or a California Dream Application with the California Student Aid Commission (Commission) at https://dream.csac.ca.gov by the March 2nd deadline.